Smoothed Particle Hydrodynamics in pkdgrav3 for Shock Physics Simulations. II. Shear Strength: Code Description

 While the von Mises criterion with a constant yield threshold is appropriate for ductile metals, geological materials such as rock and ice exhibit more complex behavior.
 At sufficiently large strains, these materials undergo brittle failure and fracture, reducing their ability to support shear stress.
 This behavior is commonly represented through a reduction in the effective yield strength.
 In addition, the high overburden pressures present in planetary interiors significantly increase material strength.
 Both effects are incorporated using the pressure-dependent yield strength model of \citet{collinsModelingDamageDeformation2004}.
 For intact (undamaged) material, the yield strength $Y_i$ is given by a smooth fit to experimental data:

 where $\mu_i$ is the coefficient of internal friction for an intact material, $Y_0$ is the zero-pressure yield strength (cohesion), and $Y_m$ is the yield strength at infinite pressure, known as the \emph{von Mises plastic limit}.
+In the current implementation, pressures below zero are clipped to zero to avoid numerical problems \citep[e.g.][]{dehnenImprovingConvergenceSmoothed2012} and $Y_0$ is set to zero.
 For fully damaged (fractured, granular) material, a Coulomb dry-friction law is assumed:

 where $\mu_d$ is the coefficient of internal friction for damaged material.

 The current implementation in \texttt{pkdgrav3} does not include a damage model and therefore the yield strength used in the simulations is taken to be the minimum of the intact and damaged values,